 If you have questions or problems accessing materials, please contact the Harvard Chan IT Helpdesk at firstname.lastname@example.org.

 I’m still looking for a job.
-Can I use the Career Advancement Office after graduation?
+Can I use the Office of Career and Professional Development after graduation?

 Yes.
 A variety of services are available throughout your career, and you are always welcome to contact us for assistance.
 As alumni, you will also have lifelong access to the CareerConnect job listings, and we are increasingly posting mid- to senior-level positions to help you as you progress through your career.
 Please visit the Career Advancement website for more details.